roboconf/roboconf.github.io/en/user-guide-0.2/target-in-memory.md

 target.id = in-memory
 ```

-Here is a complete description of the parameters for Amazon Web Services.
+Here is a complete description of the parameters for this handler.

 | Property | Description | Default | Mandatory
 | --- | --- | --- | --- |